DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/README.md

 Tests consist of [test actions](test-actions/README.md) to be performed with a tested page.

 TestCafe Studio provides a set of actions that you can use in tests.
-These actions are organized into different categories in the [Test](../user-interface/test-editor.md) editor's **Actions** panel.
+These actions are organized into different categories in the [Test Editor](../user-interface/test-editor.md)'s **Actions** panel.
 For example, **On-Page Actions** simulate user actions - clicks, key presses, drags, etc. on your tested page.
 The actions in the **Assertions** category allow you to perform different verifications.

 ![Actions Panel](../../../images/working-with-testcafe-studio/actions-panel.png)